Updated on August 14, 2020.

-Sending automated medical appointment reminders has been shown to decrease appointment “no shows” and has a potential to enhance the patient-provider relationship.
-However, given the concern about data breaches, automated appointment reminders remain an underutilized feature of patient portals.
-According to the U.S. Department of Health & Human Services, appointment reminders are allowed under the HIPAA privacy rules.
-Their position on the topic is: “Appointment reminders are considered part of treatment of an individual and, therefore, can be made without authorization” meaning that providers don’t need to worry about breaching HIPAA while sending an appointment reminder.
+Sending HIPAA compliant appointment reminders has been shown to decrease appointment “no shows” and has the potential to enhance the patient-provider relationship.
+However, given the concern about data breaches, automated appointment reminder software remains an underutilized feature of patient portals.
+According to the U.S. Department of Health & Human Services, medical appointment reminders are allowed under HIPAA privacy rules, which state, “Appointment reminders are considered part of the treatment of an individual and, therefore, can be made without authorization.”
+This statement means that providers don’t need to worry about breaching HIPAA while sending a patient appointment reminder.

-To ensure that you and your patients are protected, Bridge recommends you do the following when launching an automated medical appointment reminder system:
+To ensure that you and your patients are protected, Bridge recommends you do the following when launching a patient appointment reminder software:

-- Make sure your NPP (Notice of Privacy Practices) is updated and includes information about opting-in for appointment reminders by SMS and/or email.
+- Ensure your NPP (Notice of Privacy Practices) is updated and includes information about opting-in for appointment reminders by SMS and/or email.

-- The NPP should be explicitly clear and state something similar to “We are going to be sending automated SMS text message/email reminders about your upcoming appointments.
-If this is a problem for you please notify us.”
+- The NPP should be explicitly clear and state something similar to “You’ll be receiving automated SMS text message/email reminders about your upcoming appointments.
+If you would rather opt-out, please notify us.”

 - Have patients verify their contact information, including their phone number, regularly.

-- Consider an additional opt-in outside of the NPP; many people do not read the NPP and texting appointment data may be unacceptable to some people.
+- Consider an additional opt-in outside NPP; many people do not read the NPP, and texting appointment data may be unacceptable to some people.

-What to Include in (and Exclude from) a HIPAA-Compliant Appointment Reminder
+What to Include in (and Exclude from) HIPAA Compliant Medical Appointment Reminders

-When sending appointment reminders via SMS text messages it is best to avoid being too specific.
+When sending a HIPAA text message appointment reminder, it is best to avoid being too specific.
 Keep in mind that practice names can infer types of treatment or conditions.
 For example, “Oncology Clinic” clearly indicates that the patient has cancer.

 Generic reminders include: